McKynlee/prime-pw-week-2-assignment-mirror/README.md

 #### Levels of Difficulty

-Above, we introduced the concept of levels of difficulty.
 Below is a brief explanation of:

 * what to expect when attempting each level
 * if they are required or not